Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Preliminaries

 First, in \cite{bah2014model} the {\em Model Expander IHT} (MEIHT) was studied for loopless overlapping groups and $D$-ary tree models.
 Similar to Algorithm \ref{alg:Model-IHT} the MEIHT is a modification of EIHT where the hard threshold operator $\mathcal{H}_k$ is replaced by the projection oracle $\mathcal{P}_{\mathfrak M}$ onto the model $\mathfrak M$.
 Thus the update of the MEIHT in each iteration is given by

 In \cite{bah2014model} the authors show that this algorithm always returns a solution in the model, which is highly desirable for some applications.
-The runtime is given in the proposition below. \begin{proposition}[Proposition 3.1, \cite{bah2014model}] The runtime of MEIHT is $\bigO\left(gnN\right)$ and $\bigO\left(M^2gn + nN\right)$ for $D$-ary tree models and loopless overlapping group models respectively, where $g$ is the cardinality of the largest support in the model, $n$ is the number of iterations, $M$ is the number of groups and $N$ is the dimension of the signal. \end{proposition}
+The running time is given in the proposition below. \begin{proposition}[Proposition 3.1, \cite{bah2014model}] The runtime of MEIHT is $\bigO\left(kN\bar n\right)$ and $\bigO\left(M^2G\bar n + N\bar n\right)$ for $D$-ary tree models and loopless overlapping group models respectively, where $k$ is the sparsity of the tree model and $G$ is the number of active groups (i.e. group sparsity of the model), $\bar n$ is the number of iterations, $M$ is the number of groups and $N$ is the dimension of the signal. \end{proposition}